 Located in the heart of the city, just a short walk from San Carlo Theatre, Piazza del Plebiscito and the city’s vibrant historic centre, it’s also really near the Molo Beverello Harbour, making it dead easy for guests to hop on a ferry and enjoy a day trip to Capri, Ischia, Amalfi, or Positano, all only 30-40 minutes away by boat.

 Condé Nast rated it as one of the best new hotels in the world when it opened, and its architecture – by Japanese firm Kenzo Tange & Associates – is certainly something else.
 It also features a rooftop pool, a 10,000 ft2 luxury spa, and a selection of top-class dining options, includes Il Commandante, the hotel’s Michelin-starred restaurant.

 About the Writer

-Blogger and journalist Isobel Lee moved to Italy 14 years ago and hadn’t looked back since.
+Blogger and journalist Isobel Lee moved to Italy 14 years ago and hasn’t looked back since.
 These days, she freelances for magazines and websites all around the world, sharing her love of the finest things Italy has to offer, including street food, craft beer, and incredible wine.
 When she’s not writing you can find her at beer festivals, swimming in the sea, or sourcing vintage Italian handbags.
 Check out her blog at Testaccina that is focusing on traveling in Italy.